JamieB92/Gamer-Connect-Backend-PP5/README.md

 Google Font - Lexend

- # Deployment
+ # Deployment And Setup
-Here you can find the instructions to recreate the deployment of the project
+Here you can find the instructions to recreate the project from scrath with setup and deployment instructions

-## Backend Setup & Deployment
+## Backend API Setup

 ### Github
 - In the top right of the page click the plus symbol